MASKOR/Touch-To-UR3/README.md

 If everything is done correctly, RViz should have opened and you can see a 3D simulation of the Touch device with a blue stylus and blue head.
 Take the stylus out of the inkwell and you should see the simulation move with you.

+If not all joints are published or if the position is fixed and only orentation is changing, change LC_NUMERIC and LANG to "en_US.UTF-8" or put LC_ALL to "en_US.UTF-8"

 ## Universal Robot Drivers
 Look at the Documentation of UR ROS drivers to install from source